 It’s completely understandable that terrifying things happening in the news might affect us.
 Talking about it can help.
 Whether it be to a friend, a family member, or a professional.
 It can help us to air some of our worries and rationalise some of our fears.
 Differing perspectives often help us to digest thoughts which whirr around in our heads.

-Hug Those We’re Close To
+Hug Those We’re Close To (If Possible)

 The news can cause us to worry about those we’re close to.
 It highlights the fragility of the world we live in which can play into the scary, and sometimes, catastrophising thoughts we might have.
 Science tells us that the oxytocin that a hug promotes can be calming, reduce levels of cortisol (the stress hormone) and bring with it a sense of connection.